A Big Test of Social Media Buttons

 Basically there are two:

-1. Build custom buttons
+1. Build custom social media buttons

 2. Use one of the existing solutions